Operation Title: Early attacks on Fættenfjord

+Development of the Chariot

-The destruction of Convoy PQ-17 led to an increased determination among the Allied leadership to neutralise Tirpitz.
-As the RAF raids had failed, the Admiralty (the agency which oversaw the Royal Navy) came to believe that attacks against the battleship at its anchorage using small submarines should be attempted.
-It was not possible to use full sized submarines as the shallow depth of Fættenfjord meant that they would likely be detected before an attack could be made.
+The destruction of Convoy PQ 17 led to an increased determination among the Allied leadership to neutralise Tirpitz.
+As the RAF raids had failed, the Admiralty came to believe that attacks against the battleship at its anchorage using small submarines should be attempted.
+It was not possible to use full-sized submarines as the shallow depth of Fættenfjord meant that they would likely be detected before an attack could be made.

 At this time the Royal Navy had two types of small submarines under development, the Chariot manned torpedo and the X-class midget submarines.
-Development of both types for the Royal Navy began during 1940.
-Manned torpedoes were used by the Italian Regia Marina to damage three British battleships while at anchor at their base in Alexandria, Egypt on 19 December 1941.
+Development of both types had begun in 1940.
+Manned torpedoes were used by the Regia Marina (Italian Navy) to damage two British battleships, while at anchor at their base in Alexandria, Egypt, on 19 December 1941.
 Following this attack Churchill asked the Chiefs of Staff Committee to explain "what is being done to emulate the exploits of the Italians in Alexandria Harbour".
-By the start of February 1942 the commander of the Royal Navy's submarine service, Rear Admiral Max Horton, was developing plans to use manned torpedoes and midget submarines.
+By the start of February 1942 the commander of the Royal Navy's submarine service, Admiral Max Horton, was developing plans to use manned torpedoes and midget submarines.

 Trials of the first Chariot manned torpedo began in April 1942.
 Volunteers to operate Chariots and midget submarines were also sought in early 1942.
-The appeal issued by Horton noted that the volunteers would undertake "hazardous service" but did not specify what would be involved to preserve secrecy.
-By April 1942, 30 men had been recruited.
+The appeal issued by Horton noted that the volunteers would undertake "hazardous service" but, to preserve secrecy, did not specify what this would involve.
+By April 1942 30 men had been recruited.